AdobeDocs/campaign-web.en/help/v8/get-started/predefined-filters.md

 >title="Create an alerting criterion"
 >abstract="You can create your own delivery filters from the Customer Management > Predefined filters menu."

+>[!CONTEXTUALHELP]
+>id="acw_predefined-filters-select"
+>title="Save filter"
+>abstract="Select an existing predefined filter.
+Predefined filters are custom filters created and saved for future use.
+They act as shortcuts during filtering operations with the query modeler.
+For example, they can be used when filtering a list of data or creating the audience of a delivery."

 Predefined filters are custom filters created and saved for future use.
 They act as shortcuts during filtering operations with the query modeler.
 For example, they can be used when filtering a list of data or creating the audience of a delivery.

 You can use existing built-in filters to access a specific subset of your data or create your own predefined filters and save them.